 Two letters of reference on the MPA admission form that attest to the applicant's academic performance or potential.
 Please note that at least one reference must be from a college professor or instructor.
-For those individuals who graduated from college more than five years ago and are unsure about obtaining a reference from a college professor, please contact Dr. Elizabeth Cappella, the MPA program's Academic Intake Coordinator.
+For those individuals who graduated from college more than five years ago (2012 or earlier) and can ask colleagues, supervisors, and individuals with whom they work with on community or nonprofit endeavors (boards, etc.) to write on their behalf.
 The public administration admissions committee particularly seeks answers to the following questions: 1.
 How long, and in what capacity have you known the applicant?
 2. Does the applicant have any special talents, abilities, or attributes that deserve mention?
 3. Do you have any concerns about this applicant that would impede success in graduate studies?

 Applicants for whom English is a second language must submit a score of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) as documentation of English language proficiency.
 Applicants with a minimum TOEFL score of 550 or higher on the paper exam or 79 on the Internet exam, or with an IELTS score of 6.0 or higher will be considered for admission.
 Information on the TOEFL can be found at www.toefl.org.
 Information on the IELTS can be found at http://www.ielts.org/.